Machinery and Equipment Valuation: Methods & Costs

 2. Technology and Features

-For example, a manufacturing machine with new automation features will sell for more than an older model without them.
+For example, a packaging line with updated controls and sensors will sell for more than an older model that needs manual monitoring.

 4. Brand and Manufacturer Reputation